 Not minor if: An inadequate contamination survey was performed for an item that was released from the RCA and later discovered in a plant area not subject to radiological monitoring controls.
 The follow-up survey concluded that the measured dose rate is distinguishable from background.
 The calculated dose using a realistic exposure scenario is in excess of the limits of 10 CFR 20.1207, “Occupational Dose Limits for Minors” and the contamination levels did not exceed the quantities listed in 10 CFR 20 Appendix C.

-Example e: An inadequate radiation survey did not identify a radiation area (i.e., dose rates were greater than 5 mrem/hr at 30 cm and ≤ 100 mrem/hr at 30 cm).
+Example 6e: An inadequate radiation survey did not identify a radiation area (i.e., dose rates were greater than 5 mrem/hr at 30 cm and ≤ 100 mrem/hr at 30 cm).

 The violation: Failure to meet 10 CFR 20.1101, which requires the licensee to ensure that occupational doses are As Low As Reasonably Achievable (ALARA) or failure to perform activities in accordance with site procedures or the license application.